The Origin of Diamonds

 No gemstone is as rare, beautiful and precious as a diamond.
 It's little wonder then that, over the centuries, the diamond has become known as the ultimate symbol of love and is at the heart of every celebration.

-Fields have over 30 years of retail experience.
+Fields have over 40 years of retail experience.
 We are passionate about diamonds and we want to help you make the best choice.
+Listen to our diamond expert below.

 It may be hard to believe that approximately 250 tons of ore must be mined and polished in order to produce a single, one-carat polished diamond.